iiab/calibre-web/.github/README.md

 ## Requirements

-- **IIAB**: IIAB Calibre-Web is designed for running on top of an existing Internet-in-a-Box install
+- **IIAB**: IIAB Calibre-Web is designed for running on top of an Internet-in-a-Box install
 - **Python Version**: Ensure you have Python 3.7 or newer.
 - **Imagemagick**: Required for cover extraction from EPUBs.
 Windows users may also need to install [Ghostscript](https://ghostscript.com/releases/gsdnld.html) for PDF cover extraction.
 - **Optional Tools**: